 Permits that require proof of adequate knowledge and housing for the animals desired are needed to possess primates and other exotic pets, including insects and amphibians.

-In order to own a primate, hoofstock, large cat, bear, or other exotic pet listed by the state you must obtain a permit and a veterinarian's examination.
+In order to own a primate, hoofed animal, large cat, bear, or other exotic pet listed by the state you must obtain a permit and a veterinarian's examination.

-Class I animals (chimps, gorillas, cheetahs, etc.) are outlawed as pets but there are no rules on monkeys and small wild cats.
+Class I animals (chimps, gorillas, and cheetahs) are outlawed as pets but there are no rules on monkeys and small wild cats.

 In only very rare circumstances can you get a permit to own one of the many animals listed as prohibited.
 Animals that fall into this category include bears, all non-domesticated felines, ferrets, and more.